NZBGet Review

 NZBGet is very flexible.
 You can control it remotely and can even use scripts to do so, if you’re technically adept.
 It does allow streaming.

-NZBGet is an excellent program and whether this one or the other big name, SABnzbd, ends up being your preferred NZB downloader is likely to come down to your preferences more than anything else.
+NZBGet is an excellent program, and whether it or the other big name, SABnzbd, ends up being your preferred NZB downloader is likely to come down to your personal preferences more than anything else.

 If you are using a machine that doesn’t have much in the way of power, however, NZBGet will probably offer you a smoother experience overall.
 It’s generally regarded as less user-friendly than SABnzbd, but opinions certainly differ on that point.
 You will need a Usenet Provider we recommend UsenetServer.